 Marine Biology Channel Islands Trip

 Our Marine Biology class took a trip to the Channel Islands National Park this past week and had a blast!
 Hands on learning was the most important aspect of this trip.
 Students were able to see and learn about marine mammals and fish along with native Channel Island species that are only found on the island.
 On top of marine life, students learned about island geology, geography, and native peoples.
 This was the first Marine Biology trip out of many and we are so excited to share this experience with other students for years to come!

 Students visited the Channel Islands Visitors Center where they were taught about surrounding tide pools and plant life.
-One of the National park rangers feed the marine life as he showed them starfish, squid, sea cucumbers, lobsters, and more.
+One of the National Park Rangers fed the marine life as he showed them starfish, squid, sea cucumbers, lobsters, and more.
 The group was able to see firsthand what they learned in class!

-On top of Hollywood, students were able to sight see in Santa Cruz visiting the pier and all along the Pacific Coast Highway.
-For some students this was the first time seeing the ocean so it was an amazing experience.
+As well as visiting Hollywood, students were able to sight see in Santa Cruz.
+They also were able to travel all along the Pacific Coast Highway visiting multiple beaches.
+For some students this was the first time seeing the ocean so it was an amazing experience!

 See more pictures and other posts on our Facebook Page